LCTyrell/Fast_Neural_Style_Transfer_on_NCS2/README.md

 ## Limitation :

-* PC with 16Go RAM :do not use image larger than 1000x1000px if the NCS2 box is not checked. (use Downscale)
+* PC with 16Go RAM : do not use image larger than ~1000x1000px if the NCS2 box is not checked. (use Downscale)
 * Raspberry Pi with 1Go Ram : do not use image larger than ~200x200px if the NCS2 box is not checked. (use Downscale)
 * Raspberry Pi with 4Go Ram : do not use image larger than ~600x600px if the NCS2 box is not checked. (use Downscale)